imagej/imagej.github.io/_pages/plugins/neuroanatomy/index.md

         <p>{% include bc path='Analyze|Skeleton|Classify Particles Using Skeleton'%}</p>
       </td>
       <td>
         <p>Tags particles according to skeleton features.
 Detects maxima on a masked image and clusters detected maxima using features of the skeletonized mask.
 A maxima is considered to be associated to a skeleton feature (e.g., a junction or end-point, see <a href="/plugins/analyze-skeleton">AnalyzeSkeleton</a>) if the distance between its centroid and the feature is less than or equal to a cuttoff ("snap to") distance.
-Implemented as a {% include github org='tferr' repo='hIPNAT' path='src/main/resources/scripts/' label='Python script' %}.</p>
+Implemented as a {% include github org='tferr' repo='hIPNAT' branch='master' path='src/main/resources/scripts/' label='Python script' %}.</p>
       </td>
     </tr>
     <tr>